Skip to main content

 Nora Wilson - Biographical Information

 Dr. Nora Wilson is the Associate Professor of Low Brass at Brandon University.
 She has performed with several professional ensembles including the Winnipeg and Regina Symphony Orchestras, the Winnipeg Jazz Orchestra, and the Brandon Chamber Players.
 Although the traditions of classical and jazz trombone will always be important to her, Wilson’s true passion lies in creating new music for her instrument.
-She has commissioned several new works from Canadian composers, including a new piece for trombone and 8-bit accompaniment by Kenley Kristofferson that she will perform at the 2024 International Trombone Festival.
+She has commissioned several new works from Canadian composers, including a new piece for trombone and 8-bit accompaniment by Kenley Kristofferson that she performed at the 2024 International Trombone Festival.
 She is also exploring Truth and Reconciliation through a Canada Council for the Arts funded project called Sonic Dreaming.
-With her collaborators, Peter Morin and Brendon Ehinger, the trio is developing a land-based methodology for music and art making.
+With her collaborator, Peter Morin, she is developing a land-based methodology for music and art making.
 Their work will result in numerous performances across Canada and a full-length album.
-Additionally, Wilson is a member of an improvisatory modular synthesizer/trombone duo called wire + bone.
+Additionally, Wilson is a member of a new improvisatory queer pop duo with Canadian composer, Koda Maxon, called Transfixed.
 Although low brass performance instruction is Wilson’s primary research focus, gender diversity and inclusion has emerged as a personal and important area of research for her.
 Her presentations on the subject center on the importance of the music classroom as safe space for gender diverse students.
 She has presented clinics at the Manitoba Music Educators Association Conference and the National Canadian Music Educators Association Conference.

 Back